GAMS-dev/gamspy/docs/user/set.rst

 Note that with the construct ``Set(m, "i",  domain = jjj)`` we may access ``ii`` iterating through the members of ``jjj``.

-Observe that the universal set is assumed to be ordered and operators for ordered sets such ord, lag and lead may be applied to any sets aliased with the universal set.
+Observe that the universal set is assumed to be ordered and operators for ordered sets such :ref:`ord <card_ord>`, :ref:`lag and lead <lag_lead>` may be applied to any sets aliased with the universal set.

 .. _set-and-set-element-referencing: